codec-akash/HtmlWorkshop/README.md

 # HtmlWorkshop
-This repo is for html work shop in my college
+This repo is for html workshop in my college
+We learn basic of HTML5 and CSS